Gülnezer Bextiyar: Career

-In 2017, Gulnazar starred in the fantasy action drama Fighter of the Destiny alongside Lu Han.
+In 2017, Gülnezer starred in the fantasy action drama Fighter of the Destiny alongside Lu Han.
 The drama was a commercial success and attained high ratings during its run.
 The same year, she starred in the music film City of Rock as a rebellious guitar player.
 Her performance received positive reviews, and she was won the Breakthrough Actress award at the Huading Awards.

-In 2018, Gulnazar was once again cast as Diaochan in the historical film Dynasty Warriors, based on the video game of the same name.
+In 2018, Gülnezer was once again cast as Diaochan in the historical film Dynasty Warriors, based on the video game of the same name.

-In 2019, Gulnazar starred in the romance drama Ten Years Late, based on the Japanese manga series Asunaro Hakusho alongside Shawn Dou; where she played a travel service product manager.
+In 2019, Gülnezer starred in the romance drama Ten Years Late, based on the Japanese manga series Asunaro Hakusho alongside Shawn Dou; where she played a travel service product manager.

-In 2021, Gulnazar starred in the crime action drama Dancing in the Storm as a criminal profiler, alongside William Chan.
+In 2021, Gülnezer starred in the crime action drama Dancing in the Storm as a criminal profiler, alongside William Chan.

 Other activities

 Endorsements

-In 2018, the jewelry brand Qeelin chose Gulnazar to become its ambassador.
+In 2017, Gülnezer was chosen as Chinese brand ambassador for Italian luxury fashion brand Fendi.

-In 2019, Sergio Rossi announced the appointment of Gulnazar as its first Brand Ambassador for the Greater China region.
+In 2018, the jewelry brand Qeelin chose Gülnezer to become its ambassador.

-In 2019, Gulnazar was chosen as brand spokesperson for the eyewear brand PRSR.
+In 2019, Sergio Rossi announced the appointment of Gülnezer as its first Brand Ambassador for the Greater China region.
+Gülnezer was also chosen as brand spokesperson for the eyewear brand PRSR.

-In 2020, Chando announced Gulnazar as their global spokesperson for skincare products.
+In 2020, Chando announced Gülnezer as their global spokesperson for skincare products.
+Silk'n also announced Gülnezer as their brand global spokesperson.

-In 2020, Silk'n announced Gulnazar as their brand global spokesperson.
+In 2021, Triumph announced Gülnezer as their brand's first spokesperson for the Asia Pacific region.

-In 2021, Triumph announced Gulnazar as their brand's first spokesperson for the Asia Pacific region.
+In 2024, Saint Laurent announced that Nazha has become its Chinese ambassador.

 Personal life

-On August 9, 2015, actor Hans Zhang revealed on Sina Weibo that he was in a relationship with his The Classic of Mountains and Seas co-star Gulnazar.
+On August 9, 2015, actor Hans Zhang revealed on Sina Weibo that he was in a relationship with his The Classic of Mountains and Seas co-star Gülnezer.
 On December 25, 2017, the representatives of both issued a statement stating that the two broke up amicably in mid-October 2017.